ansys/pyansys-geometry/README.rst

    :alt: Black

-A Python client library for the Ansys Geometry Service.
+PyGeometry is a Python client library for the Ansys Geometry service.

 Usage
 -----

-First, start the service locally.
-If you have docker installed and have `authenticated to ghcr.io
+First, start the Geometry service locally.
+If you have Docker installed and have `authenticated to ghcr.io
 <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry>`_,
-you can start the geometry service locally using ``docker`` with:
+you can start the service locally using Docker with:

 .. code:: bash